 The Eastern Meadows

 While the river is an ideal choice to photograph the sunset, this next location is fantastic for sunrises.
-Since it doesn’t seem to have an official name (other than rather nondescript “Fotospot Mont-Saint-Michel” suggested by Google), I took the liberty of coming up with my own.
+Since it doesn’t seem to have an official name (other than rather nondescript “Le Mont Saint Michelle panorama” suggested by Google), I took the liberty of coming up with my own.

 The meadows are kind of in the middle of nowhere.
 If you have a car, you can drive to the pin I marked on the map and park there.
 I don’t think you are supposed to do that as the roads are used by agricultural transport.
 But early in the morning, I doubt anyone would object.